catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 - Fastly has POPs in New Zealand
 - Fastlys POPs are Anycasted meaning that we avoid DNS propagation issues as the IP address and domain name remain static for clients
-- Fastlys provides a global network of Anycasted POPs that provides good resiliency and availability at the CDN layer
+- Fastly provides a global network of Anycasted POPs that provides good resiliency and availability at the CDN layer
-- Fastly provides an origin health check and failover feature, there are not many other providers who provide both the required services as a single solution
+- Fastly provides an origin health check and failover feature, there are not many other CDN providers who provide both the required services as a single solution
 - Fastly does origin health checks and failover per POP which provides the best failover behaviour.
 Only POPs that cannot reach the primary origin will